janelsj/SGUS-SDI/Module 3 - Back-end Frameworks_APIs/Assignment 9 - Serverless Deployment/README.md

 4. After you have discuss the 3 items above with your group, start researching on which cloud solutions suit your deployment plan.

 ```
-// Which deployment platform will your group be using?
+Which deployment platform will your group be using?
+**Use case for capstone project**: Ecommerce site like OpenSea
+**Use case for Module 3 project week**: Backend API representative of a simplified ecommerce site, with functionality of registering and de-registering products, buyers, sellers, and transaction process.
+Deployment platform: Heroku
 ```

 ## Submission Guidelines